 By Pay As You Earn (PAYE), your employer typically deducts Income Tax and National Insurance from your salary.

 Note that fluctuations in the exchange rate can also influence your budgeting.
 We also recommend that you look at a part-time job when studying in the UK or finding scholarships in the universities you apply to.
-This will significantly reduce your study costs abroad.
+This will significantly reduce your UK study costs.